altugbakan/accelerated-cpp-solutions/Section 7/README.md

 ## Questions and Solutions

 ### Q0: Compile, execute, and test the programs in this chapter.
+The programs in this chapter are compiled and tested.
+The programs can be found in the book.

 ### Q1: Extend the program from §7.2/124 to produce its output sorted by occurence count.
 That is, the output should group all the words that occur once, followed by those that occur twice, and so on.
+The extended program can be found in [q01.cpp](./q01.cpp).
+After reading and storing the counts of words, the program stores them in a new `map<int, vector<string> >`, in which the keys represent the occurrence count, and the values stored in the `vector` represent the words.

 ### Q2: Extend the program in §4.2.3/64 to assign letter grades by ranges:
 <pre>